tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client (this is an exception to the usual rule that the only extensions that may be sent are those that appear in the ClientHello).
-When sending the new ClientHello, the client MUST copy the contents of the extension received in the HelloRetryRequest into a cookie extension in the new ClientHello.
+When sending the new ClientHello, the client MUST copy the contents of the extension received in the HelloRetryRequest into a "cookie" extension in the new ClientHello.
 Clients MUST NOT use cookies in subsequent connections.